 Failing to secure financing:

 Before you start looking for a house to buy, you need to know how you are going to pay for it.
-Most people do not have hundreds of thousands of dollars sitting in a bank account.
+Most people do not have thousands of thousands of dollars sitting in a bank account.
 The most important part in securing financing is keeping track of your credit score.
 The higher your credit score, the lower your interest rate will be.
 Even half of a percent difference in your interest rate can mean thousands of dollars that you will either pay or save on your mortgage.
 This means that if you are thinking about buying a house, you should be working hard to pay off your credit cards and other reported debts.
 For most people, a credit score of 650 will be enough to secure financing.

 Once you have your credit score under control, you need to get pre-approved by a lender.
 Do not be tricked into thinking that pre-qualified is the same as pre-approved!
 When you are pre-qualified, the lender is guessing that you could borrow up to a certain amount.
 When you are pre-approved, the lender has prepared itself to loan you the money and almost always will.

 When you are pre-approved, the Seller is more likely to treat you as a serious Buyer because there is less risk that the transaction will hit a financial road bump.
 Being pre-approved also lets you know what you can afford.
 You do not want to have your heart set on your dream home, only to find out that it is out of your budget.

 You will also want to look into home buyers’ programs.
 The Colorado Housing and Finance Authority offers a grant of up to 3% of your first mortgage loan to help cover down payment and closing costs for qualified individuals.
 The United States Department of Agriculture offers Section 502 loans to low-income individuals with benefits such as rolling closing costs and lender fees into the loan.
 These are just a couple examples of programs that may help you finance your home purchase.